Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Some additional behavioral and mental effects of alcoholism are mentioned below:

-Effects of alcoholism aren’t just limited to your behavioral and mental health.
+The effects of alcoholism aren’t just limited to your behavioral and mental health.
 There are also several physical signs.

-Some of the symptoms are mentioned below:
+Some of the physical symptoms of alcoholism are mentioned below:

 When AUD reaches the severe stage, it can cause life-long physical effects that may necessitate addiction treatment.
 As alcohol abuse worsens, people tend to neglect their nutritional health and present severe hair and weight loss.

-Teens abuse alcohol, too.
+Teen alcohol use is a severe public health sector crisis in the United States and continues to grow.
 In addition to underage drug abuse and substance abuse, underage binge drinking in teens has become a dilemma that puts many young lives at risk.

 According to a statistics report more than 29% of students in high school drink alcohol.
 Among them, 19% binge drink.12